CSCI-KNOX/CSCI-3753-Multi-Thread/README.md

 Each line can contain more than one domain name.  `Parser` threads would need to handle extraction of multiple names per line.

 - **Creating API for Accessing Input Data**
-Step 7 in the description above creates an API to abstract access to the input lines for the `parsor` threads.
+Step 7 in the description above creates an API to abstract access to the input lines for the `parser` threads.

 - **Multiple IP Addresses**
 Many domain names return more than a single IP address.
 Add support for listing an arbitrary number of addresses to your program.
 You may find it necessary to modify code in the util.h and util.c files to add this functionality.
 If you do this, please maintain backwards compatibility with the existing `util.h` functions.
 This is most easily done by adding new function instead of modifying the existing ones.
 These addresses should be printed to the output file as additional comma-separated strings after the domain name.